jorgebucaran/hyperapp/docs/getting-started.md

 A build pipeline can be as complex as you want it to be, but it typically consists of a package manager, a compiler and a bundler.

-Using a build pipeline we can transform [Hyperx]/[JSX] into [h()] function calls which are faster than sending a parser down the wire and compiling the view in the browser.
+Using a build pipeline we can transform [Hyperx]/[JSX] into [h(tag, data, children)] function calls which are faster than sending a parser down the wire and compiling the view in the browser.

 Hyperx/JSX in: